GerritForge/plugins_pull-replication/src/main/resources/Documentation/cmd-start.md

 DESCRIPTION
 -----------
-Schedules pull replication of the specified projects to all configured replication destinations, or only those whose URLs match the pattern given on the command line.
+Schedules pull replication of the specified projects to all configured replication sources, or only those whose URLs match the pattern given on the command line.

 If you get message "Nothing to replicate" while running this command,